Bagram Ibatoulline

 Bagram Ibatoulline is a Russian-born artist who has illustrated numerous books for younger readers written by Philip Booth, Kate DiCamillo, Michelle Houts, Stephen Mitchell, Linda Sue Park, Lois Lowry and others.
-His illustrations have been noted in reviews in The New York Times, Kirkus Reviews, and other national publications.
+His illustrations have been noted in reviews in The New York Times, Kirkus Reviews, The Wall Street Journal, and other national publications.
 Maria Russo wrote in 2019 that "Ibatoulline’s realistic watercolors astound and enchant, as always."

-Early life

 Ibatoulline was raised in Omsk, and at the age of 15 his family moved from Omsk to Kazan.
 After finishing his secondary education there, he spent four years as a student at the Kazan Art School.
 He served in the Russian army, and then entered the Surikov Art Institute in Moscow.
 He emigrated to the United States in 1991.
 His first book as an illustrator was Crossing (2001); the book is based on a poem by Philip Booth, and its narrative is created by its illustrations.